Exactly 50 years ago, a technology that will disrupt the way we communicate was invented.

 Automate Your Email Marketing

-Email marketing for accountants can work only if it’s streamlined and automated.
+Email marketing for accounting firms can work only if it’s streamlined and automated.

 Your marketing campaigns should be created and scheduled in advance using MailChimp or a similar automation platform.

 This way you’ll be able to personalize the customer experience, save a lot of time, scale your email marketing strategy, and improve your retention rates.

 There are different ways for accountants to use email marketing automation, and some of them include:

 - Drip email campaigns used for nurturing those who occasionally visit your website but haven’t turned into paying clients